-Seared Sea Scallops with Spicy Bacon Sun-Dried Tomato Alfredo Sauce and Tagliatelle is easy and perfect for an Italian-inspired romantic dinner for two!
+Seared Sea Scallops with Spicy Bacon Sun-Dried Tomato Alfredo Sauce is easy and perfect for an Italian-inspired romantic dinner for two!
+Serve over pasta for a restaurant-quality meal!

 The inspiration behind this recipe: